Nissan Murano Insurance Rates

 Rates are averaged for all Nissan Murano models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on car insurance takes having a good driving record, having good credit, eliminating unnecessary coverage, and maximizing policy discounts.
-Take the time to compare rates every time your policy renews by getting quotes from direct carriers like Progressive and GEICO, and also from local insurance agents.
+Getting lower rates on car insurance requires having a good driving record, having good credit, being claim-free, and qualifying for all possible discounts.
+Set aside time to shop around at least every other year by getting rate quotes from direct car insurance companies like Progressive and GEICO, and also from your local independent and exclusive agents.

-- Policyholders who may need increased levels of liability coverage will pay about $470 each year to raise limits from a low limit to 250/500 limits
+- Policyholders who want increased levels of liability coverage will pay about $440 per year to increase from a low limit to 250/500 limits

 Regardless of whether you have an old Nissan Murano or a Nissan Murano 17.5, shopping for insurance will help you save on rates.
 So if you worried about how much does a 2018 or 2015 Nissan Murano cost to insure, find out for sure by getting quotes.